home with a sales contingency

 seller of your new home to accept.
 In many cases, this

-level of contingency will be rejected.
+level of contingency may be rejected.
+There are

 Home listed for sale,